 The only slight disadvantage that might come across from the book is that folks who aren’t at least a little technically inclined might have some difficulty at first getting the hang of Di’s approach to image transfers, sizing the images, and other aspects of getting the images you want to use onto your fabric.
 You really need to be able to manage your home printer and printer settings, scanner, and so forth.

 In the US, Monograms & Words in Ribbon Embroidery is available through Amazon, and you’ll find it listed in the top spot on my Amazon Recommendations page, under the book section titled “My Amazon Recommendations.”
 You’ll also find several other top-rated silk ribbon embroidery books on my list.
 I only populate that list with books I own and like, so if you see it there, it’s a good one!

-Worldwide with free shipping, you’ll find it available here through Book Depository
+Worldwide with free shipping, you can find it here through Book Depository.

 This article contain affiliate links to book sources, which means that Needle ‘n Thread receives a small commission for any purchased made through those links.
 Thanks a bunch for your support!